alexmnr/jonny_ros2/README.md

 # Overview
-Everything you need to controll the fully 3D-printed robotic arm "Jenny" using ros2 and moveit.
+Everything you need to controll the fully 3D-printed robotic arm "Jonny" using ros2 and moveit.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->